-Injection molding is compatible with a very wide range of plastics.
-In this section, you will learn more about the key characteristics of the most popular materials.
-We will also visit the standard surface finishes that can be applied to Injection molded parts.
+Injection molding is compatible with a wide range of plastics.
+In this section, you'll learn more about the key characteristics of the most popular materials.
+We'll also discuss the standard surface finishes that can be applied to injection molded parts.

 All thermoplastics can be injection molded.
 Some thermosets and liquid silicones are also compatible with the injection molding process.